 The transformation from fledgling believer to mature Christian happens over a lifetime in the progression toward Christlikeness.
-The Greek verb is metamorphoō, from which we get the English term metamorphosis, describing the transformation of a caterpillar into a butterfly.
+The Greek verb is metamorphoo, from which we get the English term metamorphosis that describes the transformation of a caterpillar into a butterfly.
 A similar transformation is from acorn to oak tree.
 The nature of the entity remains the same but takes on an entirely different form.

-A Christian with a renewed mind loves God—everything about him.
-When God became man, he announced himself as the Light.
-But the majority of people rejected him, not wanting their evil deeds to be exposed in the light (John 3:19-20).
+A Christian with a renewed mind loves God—his essence, his character, his works, his plan for humanity’s future.
+When God became man, Jesus announced himself as the Light.
+But the majority of people rejected him, not wanting their evil deeds to be exposed in the light (John 3:19–20).
 “Whoever lives by the truth comes into the light,” says John in verse 21.
 That verse is a good description of Christians who are renewing their minds: they live by the truth, seeking the light.

 Whereas the world lives in darkness, the people of the Lord cherish the light.
 Darkness and light differentiate the world that is passing away from the world that is to come.
 Charles Swindoll lists several questions that people in these two worlds answer very differently:

 What determines a person’s worth?

 Why do kind people suffer while cruel people prosper?

 Douglas Moo says Paul uses the word mind to describe a person’s “practical reason” or “moral consciousness.”
 Thoughts from the renewed mind always lead to renewed actions.
 You can recognize Christians with renewed minds by watching what they do and say.
 They think what Christ would think and do what Christ would do.Renewed by the Spirit